fbpx

 Why should I sing scales?

 Hello everyone.
-Singers often roll there eyes at me when i give them scale exercises to sing for home work.
-In fact most singers regardless of whether they are a beginner or advanced or anywhere in between seem to have an aversion to spending their practise time singing scales, usually they prefer to sing songs by there favourite artists or there own original material.
+Singers often roll there eyes at me when i give them scale exercises to sing for homework.
+In fact most singers regardless of whether they are a beginner or advanced or anywhere in between seem to have an aversion to spending their practice time singing scales, usually they prefer to sing songs by their favourite artists or their own original material.

-Let me explain singing is a highly muscular activity it requires a great deal of physical coordination, and strength, and vocal flexability to be able to sing higher or lower than your comfortable speaking voice.
+Let me explain.
+Singing is a highly muscular activity it requires a great deal of physical coordination, strength, and vocal flexibility to be able to sing higher or lower than your comfortable speaking voice.

-Scales are a great way to work the full length of the vocal chord, gradually increasing the chords flexability to safely stretch and conditioning the chord to hold higher amounts of exertion ( desired tension) on the vocal chord to sing higher notes.
+Scales are a great way to work the full length of the vocal cords, gradually increasing the cords’ flexibility to safely stretch.
+They also help condition your cords to hold higher amounts of exertion (desired tension) on the vocal cord to sing higher notes.
 Most singers start vocal training to learn how to extend their range to sing higher.
-The higher you sing the stronger your low notes need to be to anchor your voice.
-Its important to build equal strength in your lower register to provide the voice with the strength and support it needs to thin down at the chords and reach your high notes.
+The higher you sing, the stronger your low notes need to be to anchor your voice.
+Its important to build equal strength in your lower register to provide the voice with the strength and support it needs to thin down at the cords and reach your high notes.

-Scales should allways start on a pitch that is closest to your comfortable speaking voice, and gradually raise (ascend) the scale each note will be higher than the last.
+Scales should always start on a pitch that is closest to your comfortable speaking voice, and gradually raise (ascend) the scale so that each note will be higher than the last.
 Advanced scales can cover anywhere from 1 to 3 octaves per pattern.
-Typically I introduce my singers to a graduated programme where they might start on a five note scale ascending and descending exercise and as their voice develops the scales become more challenging and include multiple registers within the voice.
+Typically I introduce my singers to a graded programme where they might start on a five note scale ascending and descending exercise and as their voice develops the scales become more challenging and include multiple registers within the voice.

-As you sing higher in effect you are increasing the resistance on the vocal chords (Very much like adding more weight to the bar on the bench press) Hence our Vocal Gym analogy!
+As you sing higher, in effect you are increasing the resistance on the vocal cords which is very much like adding more weight to the bar on the bench press, hence our Vocal Gym analogy!

 Just like you do in any other form of resistance training as you get stronger you add more weight to create more resistance against the muscle to encourage it to grow stronger.
-Put simply the voice is a muscle (actually made up of smaller micro muscle groups, including vocal cords, tendons, legaments and cartlidges) that are responsible for creating, pitch, volume, tone etc. These micro muscle groups are tricky to work out vocalising on scales helps us to cover every note within our range and provides us with an ability to target challenge areas ie breaks or cracks in the voice, or helps you to strengthen up the bridges in our voice ( the areas where our voice transitions in tone and moves between chest voice into head voice and in higher registers into mixed voice or reinforced fallsetto for screaming.
-Scales are the most effective way to strengthen the inbetween notes (the bridge areas and rapidly improve your vocal strength and range overall).
+Put simply, the voice is a muscle (actually made up of smaller micro muscle groups including vocal cords, tendons, ligaments and cartilages) that are responsible for creating pitch, volume, tone, etc. These micro-muscle groups are tricky to work out.
+Vocalising on scales helps us to cover every note within our range and provides us with an ability to target challenge areas i.e. breaks or cracks in the voice, or helps you to strengthen up the bridges in our voice (the areas where our voice transitions in tone and moves between chest voice into head voice and in higher registers into mixed voice or reinforced falsetto for screaming).
+Scales are the most effective way to strengthen the in-between notes (the bridge areas) and rapidly improve your vocal strength and range overall.

-Summarised heres the list of benefits you get from regualry vocalising over scales. let me know if ive missed anything?
+Summarised here is the list of benefits you get from regularly vocalising over scales.
+Please let me know if I’ve missed anything!

 1. Ear training